 The Fiesta would be Ford of Europe’s most important car of the 1970s and one which ushered in modern front-drive arrangements on both sides of the Atlantic for the Blue Oval.
 What was not expected, however, was that the Fiesta would become a U.S. model.
 As it happened, circumstances collided to make a unique version for the USA, though not without a fair amount of corporate Sturm und Drang on the way.

 In a way, it’s not surprising that at least two of the cars that influenced the decision to build the Fiesta came from Italy.
-Italy had high fuel costs, small streets, and a consumer base that favored cheap, light cars.
-Fiat knew exactly what Italians wanted and had high import tariffs defending its home turf from interlopers, hence BMC’s tie-up with local manufacturer Innocenti.
+The country had high fuel costs, small streets, and a consumer base that favored cheap, light cars.
+Fiat knew exactly what Italians wanted and beyond knowing the audience, it also had high import tariffs defending its home turf from foreign interlopers.
+It was that protectionism that led to, BMC’s famous tie-up with local manufacturer Innocenti.

-Ford’s only competition for Italian small cars were the base models of Anglias and Escorts, slow and skinflinty, and expensive compared to faster, more exciting Fiats.
-Conditions were not exactly the same in Spain and France, but there too Ford’s smaller cars were at a disadvantage.
+Ford’s only competition for Italian small cars were the base models of Anglias and Escorts, slow and skinflinty, and expensive compared to peppier, more exciting Fiats.
+Conditions were not exactly the same in Spain and France, but there too Ford’s conventional small cars were at a disadvantage.

-As early as 1968-69, Ford wanted to improve in Southern European markets in a way that could not be achieved through the cost-conscious but conventional “Cortina” model pioneered by costing out the components of the Mk1 Cortina in 1961-62.
-A similar model had created the Escort in 1968, one of the first Ford-of-Europe products.
+As early as 1968-69, Ford wanted to improve in Southern European markets in a way that could not be achieved through the cost-conscious but conventional model pioneered by the Mk1 Cortina in 1961-62.
+A similar program of carefully-costed components and conventional engineering had created the Escort in 1968, one of the first Ford-of-Europe products.

 But Ford execs were wary of front-wheel drive for a number of reasons.

 The Cortina program had examined the cost of BMC’s mini and found it to be far too expensive to build profitably.
-While BMC did eventually tame the costs of the Mini and build them in such volume that the car was profitable, Ford made far more money on traditional cars like the Cortina.
+While BMC did eventually tame the costs of the Mini and build them in such volume that the car was profitable, Ford made far more money on traditional cars like the Cortina even if they weren’t as competitive among very small cars.
 Then there was the legacy of “Project Cardinal.”

-Internal corporate forces, mostly in the area of finance, balked at the idea of building an even smaller car than the Escort, which they felt would cannibalize its sales.
+Internal corporate forces, mostly in the area of finance, also balked at the idea of building an even smaller car than the Escort because they felt would cannibalize its sales.
 But Ford of England’s Ralph Peters undertook a market study for such a car.
 After a year and a half of observation, he posited that the company could probably move 250-300,000 such cars a year in places where Ford was weak, like Italy and Spain.

-Spain was far more restrictive than Italy, and under General Franco’s restrictive regime only Renault and SEAT (then a subsidiary of Fiat) were major players due to punishing local content rules.
+Spain was far more protectionist than Italy, and under General Franco’s highly restrictive regime, only Renault and SEAT (then a subsidiary of Fiat) were major players due to punishing local content rules.

 The Rise Of The Supermini

-The Mini, the A112, the Fiat 128, and the Simca 1100 all pointed to a front-drive, small-car future, but still, the dominant forces in the company didn’t want to build such a car.
+The Mini, the A112, the Fiat 128, and the Simca 1100 all pointed to a front-drive, small-car future, but still, even as late as January of 1972, the dominant forces at the Blue Oval didn’t want to build such a car.
 But two key people were convinced: product development man Hal Sperlich and his boss, Lee Iacocca.

 The BMC ADO16 cars, the 128 and Simca were slightly larger cars that the Escort could compete against, but only just.
 The A112 was a niche model that sold mostly in Italy and France.
 The Mini was still expensive to make.
 But once the big-selling Fiat 127 arrived, it became clear that Ford would have to respond somehow.
-The 127 was followed quickly by the R5, Peugeot 104, and (worryingly) the Honda Civic – the only one of these new cars offered in the U.S. from the start.
+The 127 was followed quickly by the R5, Peugeot 104, and (more worryingly) the Honda Civic; the only one of these new cars offered in the U.S. from the start.

 Fiat’s new “supermini” bowed only three weeks month before HF II’s famous shareholder meeting quote.
 In the spring of 1972, Iacocca and Sperlich got the go-ahead on developing the car.